×

 We asked foreigners in Denmark what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Denmark typically include a refrigerator, stove, oven, and washing machine.
 Depending on the property, other appliances such as a dishwasher, microwave, and dryer may also be included.
-Additionally, some properties may include furniture, such as a sofa, bed, and dining table," said one person in Denmark.
+Additionally, some properties may include furniture, such as a sofa, bed, and dining table," remarked one foreigner who made the move to Denmark.

 Additional Information about Searching for a Home in Denmark: